Save the date for our 11th Annual Fest!

 Presented By: Jeff Sanders

 To Register: Contact Jeff at (435) 263-2060.
 Reserve your space with a $50.00 deposit by 9.15.23.
 This workshop often sells out, please reserve early.
 Credit cards are accepted, and checks should be made to Jeff Sanders.
 Enrollment is limited to 8 participants.
+(As of 9/27/23: 3 spots are available – contact Jeff if you would like to be on the waitlist).

 During this three-day workshop students will learn to humanely slaughter and then skin, eviscerate, and butcher a locally raised sheep in a traditional way, using little more than one’s knife.
 We will identify the parts of the animal and learn how to process the muscles, sinew and tendons, intestines, and organs as well as share some ways to cook the edible parts.
 Students will have the opportunity to work on projects including bone tools, sinew and intestine cordage, hoof rattles, hide glue, and more.
 Examples of such items will be available.
 A dish will be prepared utilizing meat from the animal for the Skills Foundation Fundraiser Lunch at the Harvest Festival.